maratsafin601/asan-project/documents/METHODS.md

 ## POST

-`POST` method is used to **send** the data to a server to create a _resource_.
+`POST` method is used to **SEND** the data to a server to **CREATE** a resource.

-The data sent to a server is stored in _request body_ (also known as a _payload_) or in _query parameters_ of the HTTP request.
+The data sent to a server is stored in the _request body_ (also known as _payload_) or in _query parameters_ of the request.
 Example: contact form on a website.
 When you fill out the inputs in a form and hit "Send", that data is put in the request body of the `POST` request and sent to the server.

 #### Testing `POST` endpoint

 Positive test cases:
-1. Validate that a valid `POST` request returns a `201` or `CREATED` status code.
+1. Validate that a valid `POST` request returns a `201` (`CREATED`) status code.
-1. Verify that a valid `GET` request to a just created resource returns expected data in the right format, fields and values are correct and not missing.
+1. Verify that a valid `GET` request to a just created resource returns expected data and in the right format, required fields and values are correct and not missing.

 Negative test cases:
 1. Send `POST` request with a bad payload.
 Expected status code: `400` or `BAD_REQUEST`.